alearcy/composer_controller/README.md

 Run `npm install` in both root and `/app` folder.

-For serve locally in dev mode run:
+For serve electron app from the root folder run:

 `npm run start`

+For serve frontend locally in dev mode go to /app folder and run:

+`npm run start`

 For build a dist package run:

-`npm run dist`
+`npm run package`

+And out folder will be created.
+Inside the out folder will be the folder with the .exe and all others files.

 ### For the repository owner only:

-Build and release new version with `npm version patch|minor|major` first and then `npm run release`.
+Build and release new version with `npm version patch|minor|major` first and then `npm run package`.

 This software is under [MIT License](LICENSE.md).